pivot-access-ltd/bma-offline-docs/src/how-to-do-a-fresh-install-of-maas-5128.md

 MAAS is relatively easy to install and configure.
 Let's give it a try.

-[note]
-MAAS will run on just about any modern hardware configuration, even a development laptop.
-If you're not sure whether your target server will handle MAAS, [you can always double-check](/t/maas-installation-requirements/6233).
-[/note]

 [tabs]
 [tab version="v3.3 Snap"]
 [note]
-**ALSO NOTE** that PostgreSQL 12 is deprecated with the release of MAAS 3.3, in favour of PostgreSQL 14.
+PostgreSQL 12 is deprecated with the release of MAAS 3.3, in favour of PostgreSQL 14.
 Support for PostgreSQL 12 will be discontinued in MAAS 3.4.
 [/note]

 <a href="#heading--fresh-install-3-3-snap"><h2 id="heading--fresh-install-3-3-snap">How to do a fresh snap install of MAAS 3.3</h2></a>